Signing a document

 - Custom Forms

-It is up to you which documents require you and/or your client's signature.
-To sign any of the documentation above click on the down carrot arrow next to the save button.
-Choose to Save & Esign.
+- To sign any of the documentation above click on the down carrot arrow next to the save button while the document is open.

-You will be presented with the option for both you and your client to sign the document.
+- You will be presented with the option for both you and your client to sign the document.
+Click Sign the Document.

 Only users with Admin permissions can remove signatures.
 Signatures must be removed in order to edit or delete a document.
 See article here: